vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 mixed up with that of punaryanma ; 38-39; doctrine of, appears to be in

-conflict with that of śrāddba 335, doctrine of, is opposed to the theory of the transference of ment (punya) from one man to another 660 , doctrue that there is ao Goal release from the cycle of births and deaths by performance of meritorious deeds alone 167, doctrine of, illustrated in the Jain Uttaradhyayanasūtra by the story of brothers 4450, knowledge (true) destroys all k.
+conflict with that of śrāddba 335, doctrine of, is opposed to the theory of the transference of ment (puṇya) from one man to another 660 , doctrue that there is ao Goal release from the cycle of births and deaths by performance of meritorious deeds alone 167, doctrine of, illustrated in the Jain Uttaradhyayanasūtra by the story of brothers 4450, knowledge (true) destroys all k.
 68, 611, main propositions of the doctrine of 38-39 and 612-613, modified by the theory of espiations for Sins 40 three kinds of viz sa cita, prārabdha and briya mīna and their explanation 612-613, whether good or evil does not perish without bring og forth its consequ

 ences 39 Karmāngaśrāddha, 382